hunter-read/lfg-notify-bot/README.md

   **A:** Think of this as push notifications.

 * **Q:** Can the bot do \<insert feature here\>?
-  **A:** Probably not yet, but you can submit an [issue to the github page](https://github.com/hunter-read/lfg-notify-bot/issues) or leave a comment if you see a feature you want.
+  **A:** Probably not yet, but you can submit an [issue to the github page](https://github.com/hunter-read/lfg-notify-bot/issues) or [upvote features you want to see](https://www.reddit.com/user/LFG_Notify_Bot/comments/k9heax/feature_requests/) on reddit.

 * **Q:** How can I help?
   **A:** Best way to do so is [submit issues](https://github.com/hunter-read/lfg-notify-bot/issues) for bugs or features.
 And if the bot was helpful, [leave a comment on reddit with your success story or a good/bad bot message](https://www.reddit.com/user/LFG_Notify_Bot/comments/jxsf6t/accolades_and_success_stories).